What is Property Damage?

 Personal Property Damage

 Personal property includes any property that is not real property, including intellectual property.
 In a personal injury context, personal property damage typically involves damage to a vehicle in a car, truck, or motorcycle accident.
+However, you could have a standalone property damage claim if your car was flooded or damaged by Hurricane Helene or some other natural disaster.

 Valuation of a Property Damage Claim